jrenaud90/TidalPy/Documentation/stellar_x/luminosity.md

 ### Mass to Luminosity

-A piecewise function is used based on the stars mass with different power laws that then link that mass to a luminosity.
-Below $x = M / M_\odot$.
+A piecewise function of the star's mass, with one power law per mass range.
+Below, $x = M / M_\odot$.

 | Range | Relation |
 |---|---|